griestopf/Fusee.Tutorial/Tutorial06/README.md

    handling / Pixel Shader ignored the emissive component?
  - Also watch the contents of the `material` component currently visited.
 What other information is contained here which is currently NOT handled?

+###A Hint on Debugging
+Since we are using FUSEE's built-in `Visitor` to traverse the scene graph, the debugger will end up at some awkward code place deep in FUSEE whenever a run-time error occurs during scene traversal in one of our `On...()` visitor methods.

+You can change this behavior in Visual Studio by opening the Debug->Windows->Exception Settings window and check the 'Common Language Runtime Exception' group.
+Now your application might report Exceptions on startup (e.g. in OpenTK).
+You can selectively ignore these exceptions as they appear in the Exception Details window.
+As a result, you should end-up at more specific places with a traceable stack back to your own `On...()` visitor method causing the exception.

 ##Adding texture information
 In `WuggyLand.fus`, the green parts of the tree models are already prepared